ut-issl/s2e-documents/Specifications/Environment/Spec_SRPEnvironment.md

-# SRP Environment
+# Specification for Solar Radiation Pressure Environment

 ## 1. Overview

 1. Functions
-   - `SRP Environment` calculates solar power flux at the spacecraft's position, including the earth's eclipse effect.
+   - `SolarRadiationPressureEnvironment` calculates solar power flux at the spacecraft's position, including the earth's eclipse effect.

 2. Related files
-   - SRPEnvironment.cpp, .h
+   - `src/environment/local/solar_radiation_pressure_environment.cpp, .hpp`
-     - `SRPEnvironment` class is defined.
+     - `SolarRadiationPressureEnvironment` class is defined.
-   - Environment.cpp, .h
+   - `src/environment/local/local_environment.cpp, .hpp`
-     - `SRPEnvironment` class is used here as a member variable of `Envir` class.
+     - `SolarRadiationPressureEnvironment` class is used here as a member variable of `LocalEnvironment` class.
-   - Init_Environment.cpp
+   - `src/environment/local/initialize_local_environment.cpp, .hpp`
-     - An instance of `Envir` class is made by using the initialize file for environment setting.
+     - `SolarRadiationPressureEnvironment` class is instanced here based on the `.ini` file for the environment.

 3. How to use
-   - `UpdateAllStates` function calculates solar power flux and updates the eclipse flag.
+   - Call `UpdateAllStates` function to calculates solar power flux and updates the eclipse flag.
    - Users can get calculated values by using the following functions:
-     - `CalcTruePressure`: Return solar pressure (N/m2) with eclipse effect for SRP disturbance calculation.
+     - `GetPressure_N_m2`: Return solar pressure (N/m2) with eclipse effect for SRP disturbance calculation.
-     - `CalcPowerDensity`: Return solar power density (W/m2) with eclipse effect for Electrical Power System calculation.
+     - `GetPowerDensity_W_m2`: Return solar power density (W/m2) with eclipse effect for Electrical Power System calculation.
-     - `GetPressure`: Return solar pressure (N/m2) without eclipse effect.
+     - `GetPressureWithoutEclipse_Nm2`: Return solar pressure (N/m2) without eclipse effect.
+     - `GetSolarConstant_W_m2`: Return solar constant value 1366 [W/m2]
-     - `GetShadowFunction`: Return shadow function $\nu$.
+     - `GetShadowCoefficient`: Return shadow function $\nu$.
        - When the spacecraft is in umbra, $\nu=0$.
        - When the spacecraft is in sunlight, $\nu=1$.
        - When the spacecraft is in penumbra, $0<\nu<1$.
+     - `GetIsEclipsed`: Return eclipse or not

 ## 2. Explanation of Algorithm
 1. Pressure calculation in `UpdateAllStates` function